fkhadra/react-toastify/README.md

 ### v1.5.0

-- That version does not bring any features but it brings tests made with the amazing jest.
+- That version does not bring any features but it brings tests made with the amazing jest and aslo Travis CI integration.

 ### v1.4.3